-DJI Osmo Action cam vs GoPro Hero7 Black
+DJI Osmo Action Vs GoPro Hero7 Black - The ultimate comparison

 Although already a giant in the camera and drone industry, DJI doesn't even compare when it comes to experience to the giant that is GOPRO.